BLACKWORK EMBROIDERY

 Check out the comparison photo below!
 Can you see the difference?

+Can you see how thick and untidy the one on the right looks?
+I stitched that with backstitch whereas for the one on the left I used double running stitch.
 Look closely at the corners on the right hand example.
 Did you spot those diagonal stitches?
 On some fabrics that shadowing might be visible from the front of the work.

-Don’t worry—it’s not you!
-It’s just how the fabric reacts to tension.
-But here’s an easy trick to keep your lines smooth and straight:
+Ever noticed your stitches looking a bit wobbly?
+Don't worry—it's not you!
+It's just how the fabric reacts to tension.
+But here's an easy trick to keep your lines smooth and straight:

 When filling in the gaps of your double running stitch, adjust your needle placement:

 Why does this work?
 This technique reduces stitch distortion and helps maintain perfectly straight lines in your blackwork embroidery.
+Try it out and see the difference for yourself!

 The number of strands you use affects the thickness and visibility of your stitches.
 Here's a quick guide: